-In this course students will learn the concept of dilemma; that is; an argument presenting two or more equally conclusive alternatives and vigorous debate and ultimately solutions.
+In this course, students will learn the concept of a dilemma: an argument presenting two or more equally conclusive alternatives and vigorous debate and ultimately solutions.

 BUSS 487/587: Contemporary Issues in Applying Business Analytics (3)

 Special Course Notes: This course is offered as an over/under with BUSS 587.